-Our E-Learning capabilities bring FranklinCovey to clients in innovative ways that transcend traditional E-learning solutions.
-Franklin Covey's online curriculums allow participants to save travel time and expenses as well as providing the opportunity to view our curriculums in smaller time increments.
+Our E-Learning capabilities bring our content to clients in innovative ways that transcend traditional E-learning solutions.
+Franklin Covey's online offerings allow participants to save travel time and expenses as well as providing the opportunity to view our content in smaller time increments.